-On December 14, 2014 a site inspection of the NC2 Ash Disposal Area was performed by an independent Professional Engineer, Garrett Williams of HDR and by Brad Sojka, an OPPD Environmental Specialist.
-This site inspection was performed in advance of the CCR rule submittal deadline to ensure that the inspection was completed prior to snow cover. .
-Office review of available information was conducted by Garrett Williams.

-The weather during the site visit was overcast and mildly windy with temperatures ranging from 36 to 40 degrees Fahrenheit.
-Rain events prior to the annual inspection made for wet conditions during the inspection.
+On December 12, 2017 a site inspection of the NC2 Ash Disposal Area was performed by Professional Engineer and OPPD Senior Environmental Specialist, Brad Sojka.
+The weather during the site visit was sunny and mildly windy with temperatures ranging from 20 to 30 degrees Fahrenheit.
 The site was free of snow cover.